 Painting Dogs and Cats

 After her marriage to Feico, Henriette also narrowed her subject matter to paint almost entirely dogs and cats.
 We are not sure if we did this because she loved animals or saw an opportunity to provide the rich Victorians with paintings of the animals.
-But it would seem she must have had a love for animals as her paintings show a woman who understood them very well.
+But it would seem she must have loved animals as her paintings show a woman who understood them very well.

 Later in life, Henriette had a house with a garden where she kept hunting dogs, cats, and a parrot that she would use as her models.
 To be an artist of animals, she had also to study them.
 She would study their behaviors and then make paper sculptures of the animals in various poses and positions.
 Then with the use of props, she would put them together with furniture and other fabrics.